 FAQs

-Typically per hour rate for caterers is between $8.7 to $25.
+Typically per-hour rate for caterers is between $8.7 to $25.
 Top-end caterers earn a fairly good amount which is around $25, whereas new caterers get about $8.7 to $9.
-Hourly rates vary from place to place like in New York it is $17.46 and in California, it is $17.41.
+Hourly rates vary from place to place in New York it is $17.46 and in California, it is $17.41.

 To calculate the per person food first cost out your ingredients.
-Then divide the amount by the number of guests and you get an approximate value.
+Then divide the amount by the number of guests and get an approximate value.
 You can even benchmark certain items on a per-person basis.
-Like fruits and salads can be considered 1 cup per person or appetizers can be six to eight pieces per hour per person.
+Fruits and salads can be considered 1 cup per person or appetizers can be six to eight pieces per hour per person.

 The average cost of a wedding buffet is between $1800 to $7700.
-The how much is catering cost for a wedding may fluctuate and can go as low as $400 and high up to $13000 depending on the arrangements and services.
+The catering cost for a wedding may fluctuate and can go as low as $400 and up to $13000 depending on the arrangements and services.

 Bottom line!

 As Wedding Reports in the U.S. around $4600 is spent on food and nearly $2400 on bar services.
-Various factors decide how much the catering cost for a wedding, business owner’s experience, expertise, event guest count, geographic region, and date.
-So if you wanna make the best out of this business sector, research the current catering prices, decide the average wedding catering cost tactfully to earn a generous amount of profit.
+Various factors decide how much the catering costs for a wedding, business owner’s experience, expertise, event guest count, geographic region, and date.